lykogelheide/CRC_Simulation_Thesis/README.md

 ## Repository Structure

 .
+|--- code/ # Folder containing scripts on generating the population, simulation scenario, and anaysis.
-|--- data/ # Scripts to simulate population and sample scenarios
+    |--- 01_simulation/ # Scripts to simulate population and sample scenarios
-|--- analysis/ # Hyperparameter tuning, analysis, and visualization
+    |--- 02_Analysis/ # Hyperparameter tuning, analysis, and visualization
 |--- output/ # Output of the simulations (plots, desciptives)
 |--- README.md # This file
 |--- requirements.txt # R version and packages used